DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-18.md

 ---

-We starten het jaar en onze nieuwjaarsborrel met een escape room.
-A la casa de papel moeten we een bankkluis kraken.
-Ik weet niet hoe ze het geflikt hebben maar we staan op het all-time scorebord.
+We start the year and our New Year's reception with an escape room.
+A la casa de papel we have to crack a bank vault.
+I don't know how they managed it but we are on the all-time scoreboard.